lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Requirements for how to securely generate, validate, and process the ephemeral public keys depend on the elliptic curve.
 For X25519 and X448, the requirements are defined in {{RFC7748}}.
 For secp256r1, secp384r1, and secp521r1, the requirements are defined in Section 5 of {{SP-800-56A}}.
 For secp256r1, secp384r1, and secp521r1, at least partial public-key validation MUST be done.

-## Cipher Suites and Cryptographic Algorithms
+## Cipher Suites and Cryptographic Algorithms {#sec_algs}

 When using private cipher suite or registering new cipher suites, the choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for certificates, EDHOC, and the protection of application data.
 The Initiator and the Responder should enforce a minimum security level.

-The hash algorithms SHA-1 and SHA-256/64 (SHA-256 truncated to 64-bits) SHALL NOT be supported for use in EDHOC except for certificate identification with x5t and c5t.
+The output size of the EDHOC hash algorithm MUST be at least 256-bits, i.e., the hash algorithms SHA-1 and SHA-256/64 (SHA-256 truncated to 64-bits) SHALL NOT be supported for use in EDHOC except for certificate identification with x5t and c5t.
+The EDHOC MAC length MUST be at least 8 bytes and the tag length of the EDHOC AEAD algorithm MUST be at least 64-bits.
 Note that secp256k1 is only defined for use with ECDSA and not for ECDH.
 Note that some COSE algorithms are marked as not recommended in the COSE IANA registry.

 ## Post-Quantum Considerations {#pqc}